 The featured artists are Saidhu, winner of Rap Game 2021; BBC Radio 1 presenter and neo soul singer Victoria Jane; and Garage singer Emma Cannon.
 For Mixtape ’22, they each wrote and performed music featuring lyrics inspired by feelings and opinions crowdsourced from young people around the country.
 The three artists also appear in a film about the project, which breaks on NCS’ YouTube channel this week.

 This professional campaign titled 'Mixtape ’22' was published in United Kingdom in March, 2022.
 It was created for the brand: NCS (National Citizen Service), by ad agency: Karmarama.
 This Integrated medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted 7 months ago.
+It was submitted over 1 year ago.

 Creative Agency: Karmarama

 Chief Creative Officer: Nik Studzinski

 Creative Director: Jamie Mancini

 Creative team: Charlotte Kelly: Jon Coates, Josh Welton

 Agency Producer: Nickie Dixon

 Business Lead /Account Director: Eilidh McGregor, Sophie Coyne

 Account Manager: Henrietta Young, Mica Dickson